 r/LearningDevelopment is a subreddit with 4k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses training, learning, ai, development, and elearning.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses training, learning, ai, elearning, and development.

 A supportive community for L&D professionals to share ideas and best practices